-Quarter Grade Quarter Grade

-MATH 31A or 31AL ECON 1

-MATH 31B ECON 2

-MATH 32A ECON 11

-MATH 32B

-MATH 33A

-MATH 33B

-MATH 61

-PIC 10A

-Mathematics sequenced courses + Math 61 + PIC 10A, Economics preparation courses: Each are calculated separately and must be completed with a minimum overall 2.7 grade-point average and a grade of "C" or better in each course.
-Repetition of more than two mathematics sequenced courses, or of any mathematics sequenced course more than once, results in automatic dismissal from the major.
-Repetition of more than one economics preparation course, or of any economics preparation course more than once, results in automatic dismissal from the major.
+REQUIRED TO DECLARE MATH/PIC MATH 31A or 31AL MATH 31B MATH 32A MATH 32B MATH 33A MATH 33B MATH 61 PIC 10A Completion of all sequenced mathematics courses and PIC 10A are required to declare the major.
+Complete sequenced mathematics courses with a 2.7 grade point average and a grade of "C" or better in each course.
+Repetition of more than two courses, or of any course in this MATH/PIC section more than once, results in automatic dismissal from the major.
+REQUIRE ECON ECON 1 ECON 2 ECON 11 Completion of all economics courses are required to declare the major.
+Complete economics courses with a 2.7 grade point average and a grade of "C" or better in each course.
+Repetition of more than one economics sequenced courses, or of any economics course more than once, results in automatic dismissal from the major.